skjolber/3d-bin-container-packing/README.md

 [Apache 2.0]

 # History
+ - 1.2.0: Support for stopping / interrupting packaging, for use in multithreaded scenarios.
  - 1.1.0: Support for multi-container results.
 Thanks to [Michel Daviot](https://github.com/tyrcho) for QA.
  - 1.0.10: Fix isEmpty method.
  - 1.0.9: Support for calculating the used space bounding box within a container.